aikorea/strikersii_ai/genetic/README.md

 ## Explanation

 The white box represents AI's sight.
 Every 3 frames, AI evaluates risk of each move(left, right, up, down, stay) and selects one with the least risk.
-Risk evaluation is done by multiplying some weights with the status of the AI's sight.
+Risk evaluation is done by multiplying some weight matrix with the status of the AI's sight.
+Hence the trainer tries to learn the best weights.

-Actually, It's performance is not remarkable because I coded this to show that the Lua coroutine is very useful when coding trainers, not to show the power of genetic programming :)
+Actually, Its performance is not remarkable because I coded this to show that the Lua coroutine is very useful when coding trainers, not to show the power of genetic programming :)

 ### [Video Link][Video]